1999 Harlow District Council election

-Election result
+Election results

 Labour remained in control of the council with 34 of the 42 seats, compared to 4 each for the Conservatives and Liberal Democrats.
 Labour won 9 of the 14 seats contested, but lost 3 seats to the Conservatives in Great Parndon, Kingsmoor and Potter Street wards.
 The Liberal Democrats also gained a seat from Labour in Mark Hall South, while retaining a seat in Stewards ward.
 Overall turnout at the election was 29.85%.

 All comparisons in vote share are to the corresponding 1995 election.